Is it time for a client cull?

 They message late at night and first thing in a morning, wanting answers that could wait.

 They cancel their meetings at short notice, turn up late, are constantly distracted and just don’t respect your time.

 Communicating effectively and setting expectations is critical.
 A client can’t expect you to drop everything whenever they need your attention – they wouldn’t want you dropping their projects for one of your other clients.

 A good acid test when you lose a customer is that your team are glad rather than disappointed.
 Ditch these customers.

 Don’t let clients micro-manage you, dictate how and when you should work or tell you how to do your job.
 It’s important to get their feedback and input, but they should also trust your judgement, opinions and decisions.

 They are paying for your expertise because they don’t have it.
 They hire you because you’re the expert.
 If they think they can do a better job themselves, then maybe you should leave them to it as they will never be happy.

 Don’t compromise your values for a client – ever.
 You don’t want your business to be associated with an immoral, illegal or unethical company.
 A reputation can take years to build and minutes to lose.

 “Can I pay you cash?
-Can we find a way around the VAT as I am not registered?
+Is there a way around the VAT as I am not registered?
 Can we just say this on the funding application?
-Can you share that sensitive information with me?”
+Could you share that sensitive information with me?”
 Erm, no!